ajinkyaingole30/ajinkyaingole30-gmail.com/README.md

 # Kubernetes

 # Connecting two pods from different namespace
-lets say wordpress and mysql
+lets consider the two tier apllication where wordpress works as front and mysql as backend

 $ git glone https://github.com/ajinkyaingole30/kube-pod-connect-of-diff-namespace.git